Reality Is the New Fiction in Our ‘Hall Of Mirrors Information Era’

 That’s where seed money is needed: to monitor, record and share insightful investigations, conversations, testimonies and their findings.

-Beirut February 2015, refugee families living in a wrecked building near Shatila Camp, South Beirut, Lebanon @Vianney Le Caer
+Beirut February 2015, refugee families living in a wrecked building near Shatila Camp, South Beirut, Lebanon @

 Beirut February 2015, refugee families living in a wrecked building near Shatila Camp, South Beirut, Lebanon @dandyvagabond